xinfox-ltd/flysystem-aliyun-oss/README.md

-# flysystem-oss
+# flysystem-aliyun-oss
-Flysystem adapter for the OSS storage.
+Flysystem adapter for the AliYun OSS storage.